adamisom/collab-canvas/docs/phase2/ai-agent-mvp-prd.md

 - Command count increments with each AI request, regardless of success/failure
 - Count tracked at `/users/{userId}/aiCommandCount` in Firebase Realtime Database
 - When user reaches 1000 commands, return error and block further AI requests
-- **Note**: Anonymous authentication allows users to bypass limit by clearing browser data
-  - **Post-MVP**: Implement proper authentication (email/social login) for better rate limiting
+- *Note*: Authentication will need to be upgraded to properly enforce command rate limiting

 ### Coordinate System & Positioning
 - **Viewport center**: The center of what the user currently sees on screen (changes with pan/zoom)